 Land Unit E-1 consists of approximately 140 acres and is located in the northwest quadrant of the intersection of Route 50 and Centreville Road.
 It is bounded on the east by Centreville Road, Sully historic site on the north, Dulles Airport property and Route 28 on the west, and Route 50 on the south.
-The northern portion of the land unit is within the Sully Historic Overlay District (Figure 68).
+The northern portion of the land unit is within the Sully Historic Overlay District (Figure 21).

 Less than 20 percent of Land Unit E-1 was developed as of January 1992.
 Typical development is office and industrial/flex use and includes the Dulles Business Park.
 Strip commercial retail use exists adjacent to the intersection of Centreville Road and Route 50.
 Most of these retail uses will be impacted when planned interchange improvements are made.
 A motel has recently been constructed adjacent to the retail uses along Route 50.
-All of Land Unit E-1 is impacted by airport noise.
+Some land within Land Unit E-1 is located inside the DNL 60 dBA noise contour associated with projected operations at Dulles Airport.

 - 1. This land unit, except for parcels 34-4((1))15, 28, 29, 31, 32, 33, 34, 35, is planned for campus-style office, and industrial/flex use up to a maximum FAR of .35 to be compatible with existing development.
 Ancillary retail use up to 20 percent of the total development may be appropriate within office or industrial/flex buildings.
 In no event, however, should retail uses be developed as free-standing uses or as a shopping center. - 2.
-Parcels (Tax map 34-4((1))15, 28, 29, 31 and 32), fronting on Centreville Road are planned for low intensity office use, including medical office, up to a maximum FAR of .25 if 1) all the parcels are consolidated, 2) circulation and access are coordinated, and 3) land is dedicated for the planned interchange, as appropriate.
+Parcels (Tax Map 34-4((1))15, 28, 29, 31 and 32), fronting on Centreville Road are planned for low intensity office use, including medical office, up to a maximum FAR of .25 if 1) all the parcels are consolidated, 2) circulation and access are coordinated, and 3) land is dedicated for the planned interchange, as appropriate.
 As an option, community-serving retail use may be appropriate if the same conditions are met. - 3.
-Parcels in the northwestern quadrant of the intersection of Route 50 and Centreville Road (Tax map 34-4((1))33, 34 and 35), fronting on Route 50, are planned for and generally developed with low intensity retail uses at an average FAR of .15.
+Parcels in the northwestern quadrant of the intersection of Route 50 and Centreville Road (Tax Map 34-4((1))33, 34 and 35), fronting on Route 50, are planned for and generally developed with low intensity retail uses at an average FAR of .15.
 Development on parcel 35 (Chantilly Market) should be contingent on consolidation with at least parcel 34 and access should be via Centerview Drive. - 4.
-A motel with ancillary retail use is located near the intersection of Route 50 and Centerview Drive.
-The same use may be appropriate as an option elsewhere in the land unit up to a maximum FAR of .35 if it does not have direct access to or frontage on Route 50 or Centreville Road. - 5.
-Much of the land in the vicinity of the intersection of Route 50 and Centreville Road may be used to accommodate the planned interchange, therefore, any development of this area should dedicate land for the interchange as appropriate.
+Several hotels have been developed in this land unit.
+Hotel use is appropriate as an option to the office and industrial/flex uses under the following conditions: - The hotel use does not have direct access to Route 50 or Centreville Road; and - The hotel use will result in fewer peak hour trips than the planned office and industrial/flex uses at .35 FAR, in accordance with the "Performance